Ronald L. Oswald

-Ronald L. Oswald is a retired computer systems project manager who began his career working on computer simulations at Bell Telephone Laboratories for NASA’s Saturn/Apollo lunar landing project.
+Ronald L. Oswald, NMHS Chairman Emeritus and recipient of the 2015 David A. O’Neil Sheet Anchor Award, is a retired computer systems project manager who began his career working on computer simulations at Bell Telephone Laboratories for NASA’s Saturn/Apollo lunar landing project.
 He later worked in various marketing and technical support positions for a major computer manufacturer.
 An honors graduate of St. Peter’s College with a BS in physics, he also holds an MS in applied mathematics from Stevens Institute of Technology.

 A 32nd Degree Mason, Mr. Oswald is a Past Master of Mountain View Lodge in New Jersey and currently serves as lodge historian.
 For many years he was actively involved in amateur sports-car racing, both as a driver and as a race mechanic.
 He also is an avid sailor.